 Between those two cliffs, we could only hear the ocean and the silence, only see the stars and the darkness, only smell the humidity and the desertedness, and only taste the salt and the stillness.
 And then I switched off the flashlight of the phone.

 Then it was just us under the starlit sky, and the moon was making the ocean roar.
-Also, people were sitting around a campfire and barbequing fish over it and preparing for a good night, next to a friendly ocean.
+Also, people were sitting around a campfire, barbequing fish over it, drinking some Bali beer, and preparing for a good night, next to a friendly ocean.
 So if you are into camping, please ask around, and I am sure you can just rent some camping gear and go.

 We drove back 2.5 hours again to reach Ubud while stopping on our way for some mushroom curry with rice and iced coffee while discussing that Nyang Nyang beach was one of the best places to visit in Bali.